Cirieno/ahk-desktop-helper/README.md

 ### `DesktopHidePeekButton`

-Hide the small Desktop Peek button found at the end/bottom of the taskbar.
+Hide the small Desktop Peek button found at the end of the taskbar.

 ### `KeyboardKeylocks`

-on|off = `["num", "caps", "scroll"]`
+on|off = `[num, caps, scroll]`

 Turn on or off the Caps Lock, Num Lock, Scroll Lock keys on load.

 ### `MouseSwapButtons`

 Swap left and right mouse buttons.
-Handy for left-handed people or those like me with intermittent RSI.
+Handy for left-handed people, or those like me with intermittent RSI.

 ### `VolumeMouseWheel`